 2. Always Wear a Helmet

-Even though wearing a helmet is not legally required in Nevada, you should still always wear one.
+Even though wearing a helmet is not legally required in some states, you should still always wear one.
 When involved in an accident, it is incredibly easy for cyclists to suffer head injuries since they are immediately ejected from the bicycle and onto the hard pavement.

 In fact, in a recent study of 64,000 cyclists presented at the Safety 2016 conference, helmet usage was associated with an approximate 70% reduced risk of serious head injury.